DmitriyGo7/GloboFindBar/Installation Guide.md

 You should choose how to install GloboFindBar.
-You can simply download the exact Firefox version that I am using, and replace two of its files with files prepared by me with all the necessary changes already made in them.
+You can simply download the exact Firefox version that I am using from Mozilla, and replace two of its files with files prepared by me with all the necessary changes already made in them.
 Or, if you want to use a newer Firefox version, or if you don't trust me, you can make changes to code yourself as described below (in section "Option 2").

 ___________________________________